Cleveland Philharmonic Orchestra

 The Cleveland Philharmonic Orchestra (also called Cleveland Philharmonic) is an American orchestra based in Cleveland, Ohio.
-It was founded in 1938 and its current music director (since 2007) is Victor H. Liva.
+It was founded in 1938 and its current Music Director is Dean Buck.

 The Cleveland Philharmonic Orchestra is a full symphony orchestra which was founded in 1938 by three Cleveland area musicians — bass clarinetist Alfred Zetzer, oboist Robert Zupnik, and cellist Irving Klein — who all went on to professional careers.
 Initially, the orchestra was formed as a young people's symphony, to give concerts and to serve as a training ground for those who were interested in professional careers as orchestra musicians.

-The Orchestra comprises about 60 musicians and performs six concerts each season at Cuyahoga Community College Metro, Parma, and Highland Hills campuses.
+The Orchestra comprises about 60 musicians and performs 4 different programs at venues in greater Cleveland.

-The Cleveland Philharmonic's current Music Director, Victor H. Liva, began his first season with the orchestra as it celebrated the 70th concert season in 2007–2008.
+The Cleveland Philharmonic's current acting Music Director, Dean Buck, took over in the fall of 2025.

-The Philharmonic has traditionally presented outstanding Cleveland area musicians as well as artists of international stature in its roster of soloists.
+The Philharmonic has traditionally presented outstanding Cleveland area musicians as well as members of the world renowned Cleveland Orchestra as soloists.
 Annually, since 1973, the Philharmonic has sponsored the Frieda Schumacher Young Artist Competition.
 This statewide competition is open to music students of high school age who audition for a cash award and the opportunity of performing a full length concerto with the Orchestra at one of its regular season concerts.
-Over the years, Cleveland, American, and world premieres of new music have been presented by the Cleveland Philharmonic Orchestra.
+Some recent winners are: